Cyberbullying: What is it and how to stop it

 We have a number of tools to help keep young people safe:

-- You can opt to ignore all messages from a bully or use our Restrict tool to discreetly protect your account without that person being notified.
+- You can use Instagram's Restrict tool to discreetly protect your account without that person being notified.

 - You can moderate comments on your own posts.